 Students learn sociological principles and perspectives as a way of understanding everyday social life.
 They study meanings and functions of various roles in historical and contemporary societies.
 Students evaluate causes, consequences, and comparisons of social hierarchies.

-Anne Arundel Community College tuition applies to this course.
-(Approximately \$420.00)
+This is not an AP course, but quality points are assigned at the AP level.
+Note: Students enrolled in this course will be responsible for the Anne Arundel Community College tuition fee (approximately \$430.00).